numpy/numpy/doc/source/reference/c-api/array.rst

 .. tip::

-    Pass in :c:data:`NPY_MAXDIMS` for axis in order to achieve the same effect that is obtained by passing in ``axis=None`` in Python (treating the array as a 1-d array).
+    Pass in :c:data:`NPY_RAVEL_AXIS` for axis in order to achieve the same effect that is obtained by passing in ``axis=None`` in Python (treating the array as a 1-d array).